 If you decide to work with me, we will discuss and sign a written contract together, including privacy and data protection aspects, then review our work regularly thereafter.

-Counselling is generally the name for short-term work, often used to address a specific problem and may be anything up to 10 session.
+Counselling is generally the name for short-term work, often used to address a specific problem.
 Psychotherapy is commonly the name for longer-term work.
 There is cross over in both which may involve looking at your current situation and looking back over your life to find clarity and resolution.

 People often find counselling very useful and decide to continue for longer.